FarronF/limerick-council-meetings/meetings/2014/11/24-Full Meeting of Limerick City and County Council/Minutes of Special Meeting of Limerick City and County Council - 30 September 2014.md

 stamp duty paid or the forthcoming water charges.

-• The tax would not be used to pay for local services.--- 3
+• The tax would not be used to pay for local services.
+---
+3

 Councillor Quinlivan argued that a 10% improvement in the collection of rates